 Jenkins' status: Jenkins, a second-round choice, is playing his way into the conversation for defensive rookie of the year.
 He might not be the favorite, but at the very least, his four touchdowns will make it tough to ignore him without some explanation.

 Jackson nearing 1,000: Steven Jackson had 81 yards rushing and a touchdown.
 He needs 10 yards in Week 17 for his eighth consecutive 1,000-yard season.

-What’s next: The Buccaneers close out the season next Sunday against the Atlanta Falcons at the Georgia Dome.
+What's next: The Rams close out the regular season with a game at Seattle.